-As formulated in the previous section, V2X-based cooperative spatiotemporal perception aims to jointly perform 3D object detection and tracking by leveraging temporally ordered multimodal observations from distributed sensing agents.
-Compared with single-vehicle perception, this task introduces two fundamental challenges: (i) how to effectively exploit spatial complementarity across heterogeneous viewpoints, and (ii) how to maintain consistent object representations over time in the presence of communication latency and sensing uncertainty.
+As formulated in Section~\ref{subsec:task_formulation}, the objective of V2X-based cooperative spatiotemporal perception is to jointly implement 3-D object detection and tracking by leveraging temporally ordered multimodal observations from distributed sensing agents.
+Compared with single-vehicle perception, this task introduces two fundamental challenges: (i) effectively exploiting spatial complementarity across heterogeneous viewpoints and (ii) maintaining consistent object representations over time in cases with communication latency and sensing uncertainty.

-From a spatial perspective, perception from a single viewpoint is inherently limited by occlusion, restricted field of view, and range constraints.
-Even with multi-camera or LiDAR-camera setups onboard a single vehicle, blind spots and long-range perception degradation remain unavoidable, especially in complex traffic scenarios such as intersections and dense urban environments.
-V2X-based multi-view collaboration enables the ego vehicle to incorporate complementary observations from RSUs and CAVs, thereby extending perception coverage and alleviating occlusions through viewpoint diversity.
-This spatial redundancy forms the basis for more complete and reliable 3D scene understanding.
+From a spatial perspective, perception from a single viewpoint is inherently limited by occlusion, a restricted field of view, and range constraints.
+Even with multicamera or LiDAR-camera setups onboard a single vehicle, blind spots and long-range perception degradation remain unavoidable, especially in complex traffic scenarios, such as those at intersections and in dense urban environments.
+V2X-based multiview collaboration enables an ego vehicle to incorporate complementary observations from RSUs and CAVs, thereby extending perception coverage and alleviating occlusions through viewpoint diversity.
+This spatial redundancy forms the basis for complete and reliable 3-D scene understanding.

 From a modal perspective, LiDAR and camera sensors exhibit fundamentally different yet complementary characteristics.
-LiDAR provides accurate 3D geometry and depth measurements, which are critical for precise localization and size estimation, while cameras capture rich appearance, texture, and semantic cues that facilitate object classification and attribute recognition.
+LiDAR provides accurate 3-D geometry and depth measurements, which are critical for precise localization and size estimation, while cameras capture valuable appearance, texture, and semantic cues that facilitate object classification and attribute recognition.
 Relying on a single modality leads to inherent vulnerabilities under adverse lighting or weather conditions.
-By fusing LiDAR and camera data across multiple cooperative agents, the perception system gains robustness against modality-specific degradation, making it more suitable for real-world autonomous driving scenarios.
+By fusing LiDAR and camera data across multiple cooperative agents, the perception system is robust to modality-specific degradation, making it suitable for real-world autonomous driving scenarios.